-What is necessary in order to get your case dismissed based on an illegal search in Los Angeles county?
+What is necessary in order to get your case dismissed based on an illegal search?

 LEARN WHEN THE POLICE CAN SEARCH SOMEONE’S HOME

 In general terms, the police can only search someone’s home if they have a valid search warrant issued by a judge.
 However, there are a number of exceptions to the search warrant requirement.